-How Does Drug/Alcohol Abuse affect Your Disability Case?
+How Does Drug and/or Alcohol Abuse affect Your Disability Case?

 In the past, drug and alcohol dependency was considered a legitimate disability by the Social Security Administration.
 A person who proved disability due to an addiction to either drugs or alcohol could be awarded a benefit check.
 However, Congress removed addiction as an impairment for Social Security, likely due to complaints from citizens that benefits would only support continuing drug or alcohol reliance.